leevicode/real-time-bus/docs/architecture-overview.md

 ### Layer 1 — Data Ingestion (`server/src/ingestion/`)
 **Status:** Accepted

-Responsible for fetching raw GTFS data from the Waltti API.
+Fetches data from GTFS.
 Contains two files:
-- `gtfsRtIngestion.ts` — polls Vehicle Positions, Trip Updates, and Service Alerts feeds at different intervals
+- `gtfsRtIngestion.ts` — fetches live vehicle positions
 - `staticGtfsIngestion.ts` — loads route and stop data once at startup

 This layer has no business logic — it only fetches and returns raw data.